WithSecureLabs/drozer-agent/README.md

 1. Select the **drozer-agent** directory
 1. Select "Import from existing model - Gradle"

-**IMPORTANT**: Once you've imported drozer-agent, make sure you sync the project with the Gradle files.
+**IMPORTANT**: Once imported make sure the project has been synchronized with the Gradle files.

 Build Dependencies
 ------------------